-Midwives provide free, expert primary care to pregnant women and their new babies.
-All through pregnancy, labour, birth and the first six weeks of your baby’s life, you will be cared for by a small group of midwives.
+Midwives are health-care professionals who provide free, expert primary care to pregnant people and their newborns.
+Through pregnancy, labour, birth and the first six weeks after birth, you will be cared for by a small group of midwives.
 This continuity of care means that you are likely to know the midwife who delivers your baby.

 You can choose to have a midwife or a doctor, not both.
 As midwives are experts in low-risk pregnancy and birth, midwifery clients will not see a physician unless there are concerns or complications.
 If complications arise, midwives can consult with physicians or, if necessary, transfer a client’s care to a physician.
 If care is transferred, midwives continue to support their clients and resume primary care when it is possible.
 You don't need a referral from a doctor to have a midwife, just contact your local clinic directly.